 In 1775, the white colonial Freemasons lodge in Boston rejected 14 new petitioners on the basis of them being of African descent.
 These men, led by a man named Prince Hall, were initiated in March of that year by British Freemasons to their own Mason chapter.
 Eventually becoming known as the Prince Hall Masons, the first lodge in Nebraska organized in Omaha in 1875.
 By 1919, there were four Omaha lodges, and nine across the state.*

-The Most Worshipful Prince Hall Grand Lodge of Nebraska purchased the building for $35,000.00.
+The Most Worshipful Prince Hall Grand Lodge of Nebraska purchased the building for $35,000.00 in 1968.
 The first activity was a Council of Deliberation by the United Supreme Council of the Scottish Rite.
 The cornerstone laying ceremony was held on June 9, 1968.
 Today, the Most Worshipful Prince Hall Grand Lodge of Nebraska continues to meet there, holding a century-long legacy that is vital not only to the history of North Omaha, but to African American history in the state of Nebraska.